liberland/laws/README.md

 ## Preliminary

-Unfinished and to be advanced, all kinds of fundamental ideas are very welcome!
+Unfinished and to be advanced.
+Feedback and ideas are most welcome at this stage.

 * [Business Development Law](https://docs.google.com/document/d/1F-HBduCHEahdMn6a2XZAwjtSog4axq1B8FRg4k9G2OA/edit)
 * [Criminal Law](drafting/preliminary/criminal-law.md)